 The Swamp Restaurant to return to Gainesville in 2022 in brand-new building that will capture the charm and likeness of the original, historic landmark.

 The Swamp Restaurant will move from its former location at 1642 W. University Avenue in the area known as Midtown to a location at 1026 SW Second Avenue in the Gainesville Innovation District, less than two blocks from the University of Florida’s main entrance on Southwest 13th Street.
-It plans to re-open in August 2022 in time for the first game of the Florida Gators football season.
+It plans to re-open in Fall 2022 in time for the first game of the Florida Gators football season.

 “We were inspired by the overwhelming support we received from the Gator Nation when news broke that The Swamp’s original building was being knocked down,” said Ryan Prodesky, owner of The Swamp Restaurant.
 “We’re excited to announce that due to the dedication and loyalty from our clients, The Swamp will be reborn in a new location.”

 From the time The Swamp opened its doors in December of 1994 to its closure twenty-five years later, the restaurant acted as a gathering place for University of Florida students, alumni, and Gainesville citizens alike.
 Its façade become iconic to those familiar with Gainesville: the two-story building with its white trim and white picket fence, which was originally constructed in 1914 as a professor’s house and then remodeled in 1993 after it was nearly destroyed by a fire, stood out as a charming and unexpected landmark amongst the adjacent college bars.
 If it weren’t for the tables of people eating and drinking on the front lawn, which seemed to be filled no matter what time of day or which season you passed by it, the restaurant could easily be mistaken for an inviting historic house.